mmerrell/support-tracker/README.md

 - ✅ Need to refactor activity calls to encapsulate the repetitive utilities (activities, logging, queues)
 - ✅ Logging improvements -- precision, level, terseness
 - ✅ 2 compensation steps - one for releasing an agent after they fail to investigate, and one to notify the customer that they need to escalate
 - ✅ Status now belongs to workflow, not Ticket.
 I can't believe I didn't see that before.
-Real-time queries available
+Real-time queries available now

 ## Improvements I'd like to make
 - Heartbeats from long-running tasks